-If any postcommand hook (registered or self.postcmd()) returns True, subsequent postcommand hooks will still be called, as will the command finalization hooks, but once those hooks have all been called, the application will terminate.
+If any postcommand hook (registered or self.postcmd()) returns a PostcommandData object with the stop attribute set to True, subsequent postcommand hooks will still be called, as will the command finalization hooks, but once those hooks have all been called, the application will terminate.
+Likewise, if self.postcmd() returns True, the command finalization hooks will be called before the application terminates.